MicrosoftDocs/azure-docs/articles/billing/billing-ea-pricing.md

 ms.author: cwatson

 ---
-# View your Enterprise's Azure pricing
+# View your organization's Azure Enterprise Agreement pricing

-Azure customers with an Enterprise Agreement (EA customers) may view and download the Enterprise's pricing from the Azure portal.
-You may also use your Enterprise’s pricing to estimate costs by using the Azure pricing calculator.
+Azure customers with an Enterprise Agreement (EA) may view and download their EA pricing from the Azure portal.
+You may also use your organization’s EA pricing to estimate costs by using the Azure pricing calculator.

-Depending on the policies you have set for a billing account, only certain administrative roles can view your enterprise's pricing information.
+Depending on the policies set for your organization by the Enterprise Admin, only certain administrative roles can view your organization's EA pricing information.
 For more information, see [Understand Azure Enterprise Agreement administrative roles in Azure](billing-understand-ea-roles.md).

-## View and download pricing
+## View and download EA pricing

 1. As the Enterprise Admin, sign in to the [Azure portal](https://portal.azure.com/).